-Throughout its history, the Corporation's principal business has been to make venture capital investments in early-stage and/or developing enterprises that are principally engaged in the development or exploitation of inventions, technological improvements, and new or unique products and services typically in New York and its surrounding states.
-The Corporation's principal objective is to achieve long-term capital appreciation while maintaining a current cash flow from its debenture instruments.
+Throughout the Corporation's history, its principal business has been to make venture capital investments in small to medium sized companies that are engaged in the exploitation of new or unique products or services with a sustainable competitive advantage typically in New York and its surrounding states.
+The Corporation's principal investment objective is to achieve long-term capital appreciation while maintaining a current cash flow from its debenture instruments.
 The Corporation invests in a mixture of debenture and equity instruments.
 The debt securities most often have an equity piece attached to the debenture in the form of stock, warrants or options to acquire stock or the right to convert the debt securities into stock.
-Rand SBIC was the primary investment vehicle in 2003 and 2004 and it is anticipated that will continue in 2005.
-Consistent with its status as a BDC and the purposes of the regulatory framework for BDC's under the 1940 Act, the Corporation provides managerial assistance, often in the form of a board of director's seat, to the developing companies in which it invests.
+Rand SBIC was the primary investment vehicle in 2004 and 2005 and it is anticipated that will continue in 2006.
+Consistent with its status as a BDC and the purposes of the regulatory framework for BDC's under the 1940 Act, the Corporation provides managerial assistance, often in the form of a board of director's seat, to the portfolio companies in which it invests.